 Medical Information: Place mark any and all boxes that apply to your student.
 If yes: Please provide any details below.
-NO KNOWN HEATH PROBLEMS

-Allergy-Bee sting Epilepsy/Seizures Hemophilia Allergy-Food (List) Cancer/Leukemia ADD/ADHD Allergy-Medication (List) Cerebral Palsy Medication taken (List) Allergy-Pollen/Dust/Hay fever Color Blindness Medication Needed at School (List) Asthma- NO medication needed at School) Asthma-medication needed at School Diabetic Hearing Aid Used Speech Problem Glasses/Contacts Blood Disorder hearing Loss (which ear Sidea Biserael , cinera (Elat Selett) Please explanation any and all boxes check above.
-Such as allergies to any medication, foo d, cardiac condition, diabetes, etc. IMPORTANT!
-ALL MEDICATIONS DISPENSED AT SCHOOL MUST BE IN ITS ORIGINAL CONTAIER.
-CCS staff does not dispense any type of medication (presoriginal container, and a consent form is signed. cription & non-prescription) to stu idents unless brought in by the parent, in its PERSCRIPTION & NON-PERSCRIPTION MEDICATIONS AF RE TO BE DISPENSED BY CCS STAFF ONLY.
-Name of Physician: City: Phone: Name of Dentist: City: Phone: Hospital Preferred: Medical Insurance Carrier: Policy: Dear Parents/Guardians: Your signature below aut emergency treatment for serious injury or accident further authorizes CCS to take your child to a local event of an emergency, your child will be taken to to CCS will be held harmless in all decisions. (at your expense) if neither par physician of the school's choice rents/guardians can be reached.
-This if your physician is not available.
-In the Signature of parent/Guardian ate
+NO KNOWN HEATH PROBLEMS Epilepsy/Seizures Allergy-Bee sting Hemophilia Allergy-Food (List) Cancer/Leukemia ADD/ADHD Allergy-Medication (List) Cerebral Palsy Medication taken (List) Allergy-Pollen/Dust/Hay fever Color Blindness Medication Needed at School (List) Asthma-NO medication needed at School) Diabetic Speech Problem Asthma-medication needed at School Hearing Aid Used Glasses/Contacts Blood Disorder hearing Loss (which ear) Others (List below) Please explain any and all boxes check above.
+Such as allergies to any medication, food, cardiac condition, diabetes, etc. IMPORTANT!
+ALL MEDICATIONS DISPENSED AT SCHOOL MUST BE IN ITS ORIGINAL CONTAINER.
+CCS staff does not dispense any type of medication (prescription and non-prescription) to students unless brought in by the parent, in its original container, and a consent form is signed.
+PRESCRIPTION AND NON-PRESCRIPTION MEDICATIONS ARE TO BE DISPENSED BY CCS STAFF ONLY.
+Name of Physician: City: Phone: Name of Dentist: City: Phone: Hospital Preferred: Medical Insurance Carrier: Policy:

+Dear Parents/Guardians: Your signature below authorizes CCS to contact the physician listed above to render necessary emergency treatment for serious injury or accident (at your expense) if neither parents/guardians can be reached.
+This further authorizes CCS to take your child to a local physician of the school's choice if your physician is not available.
+In the event of an emergency, your child will be taken to the nearest hospital.
+In the event if emergency treatment is necessary, CCS will be held harmless in all decisions.

+Signature of parent/Guardian Date